Skip to main content

 Click on any trace step to expand it and see more details.

-Working with the Panel System
+Working with the Workspace Layout

 Viewing and Downloading Results

-Results appear in multiple places:
+Results appear in two places:

 Working with Result Files